 1| SET YOUR TOP 3-5 PRIORITIES FOR EACH DAY

-The days when I do this, I end up having an extremely focused and productive day.
+On the days that I do this, I end up having an extremely focused and productive day.
 Which begs the question that why don’t I do it every day, but then again, I digress.
-Anyway, having a daily list of MITs (Most Important Tasks) could be game-changer for you, so why not use a 30 day challenge to make it a habit?
+Anyway, having a daily list of MITs (Most Important Tasks) could be a game-changer for you, so why not use a 30 day challenge to make it a habit?

 2| GIVE AWAY/DONATE ONE THING EVERY DAY